DefangLabs/defang-docs/docs/tutorials/monitoring-your-services.md

 When deploying to Playground, you can monitor your service status from the [Defang Portal](https://portal.defang.dev).

 When deploying to your own cloud, the primary way to monitor your services is through your cloud provider's dashboard.
-Defang does, however, provide some tools for monitoring your service logs.
+However, Defang does provide some tools for monitoring your service logs.

 ## Logs

 When deploying to Playground, your service's logs may be viewed in the [Defang Portal](https://portal.defang.dev).

-By default, all the output (stdout and stderr) from your app is logged.
+By default when deploying, including to your own cloud, all output (stdout and stderr) from your app is logged and accessible via the [Defang CLI](/docs/getting-started#install-the-defang-cli).
 You can view these logs in real-time or for a time in the past.
 You can view logs for all your services, one service, or even one specific deployment of a service.

 ### Tailing Live Logs For All Services